Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Acknowledgments

 \section{Acknowledgments}

+\yves{First of all, we would like to thank the anonymous reviewers for their remarks and advice that helped us improve the preliminary version of this paper.}

-Preliminary results of this work have been presented during the workshop on SIT modeling, organized on R\'eunion island from the 27th of November to the 5th of December, 2021, with the support of the TIS 2B project and the European Agricultural Fund for Rural Development (EAFRD).
-This work is partially supported by the "SIT feasibility project against \textit{Aedes albopictus} in R\'eunion Island", TIS 2B (2020-2022), jointly funded by the French Ministry of Health and the European Regional Development Fund (ERDF).
+Preliminary results of this work have been presented during the workshop on SIT modeling, organized on R\'eunion island from the 27th of November to the 5th of December, 2021, with the support of the TIS 2B project and the European Agricultural Fund for Rural Development (EAFRD). \yves{This work has been realized with the support of MESO@LR-Platform at the University of Montpellier.} This work is partially supported by the "SIT feasibility project against \textit{Aedes albopictus} in R\'eunion Island", TIS 2B (2020-2022), jointly funded by the French Ministry of Health and the European Regional Development Fund (ERDF).
 YD is (partially) supported by the DST/NRF SARChI Chair in Mathematical Models and Methods in Biosciences and Bioengineering at the University of Pretoria (Grant 82770).
 YD acknowledges the support of DST/NRF Incentive Grant (Grant 119898).
-YD acknowledges the support of the Conseil R\'egional de la R\'eunion, the Conseil D\'epartemental de la R\'eunion, the European Agricultural Fund for Rural Development (EAFRD) and the Centre de Coop\'eration Internationale en Recherche Agronomique pour le D\'eveloppement (CIRAD).
+YD acknowledges the support of the Conseil R\'egional de la R\'eunion, the Conseil D\'epartemental de la R\'eunion, the European Agricultural Fund for Rural Development (EAFRD), the European Regional Development Fund (ERDF), and the Centre de Coop\'eration Internationale en Recherche Agronomique pour le D\'eveloppement (CIRAD).